Thursday, September 18, 2025

 good and bad "obedience"

-Doing what God tells us to do (obedience) out of love for and trust in him is legit - as well as commanded by Christ himself.
+Doing what God tells us to do (obedience) out of love for and trust in God is legit - as well as commanded by Christ himself.
 John 14:21-23

 Doing what He tells us to do for any other reason is not.
 It is performance-based, operating in the flesh, etc.

 The key is knowing why we act and not just how we act or what we do (e.g. praying in itself isn't necessarily a righteous act.
-We can pray to impress others and not out of a desire to honor God and advance His purposes.
-Mat 6:1;5).
+We can pray to impress others or solely for our personal benefit and not out of a desire to honor God and advance His purposes).

 And why do we act... when are our actions legit?
 Always and only when done out of love for and trust in God so we would honor Him i.e. give him glory.